navinpeiris/logster/MIGRATION_GUIDE.md

 1. Locate any calls to `Logster.Plugs.Logger` and rename it to `Logster.Plug`

-1. Locate any calls to `Logster.Plugs.ChangeLogLevel` and rename it to `Logster.ChangeLogLevel`
+1. Locate any calls to `Logster.Plugs.ChangeLogLevel` and use `Logster.CHangeConfig` instead.